MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 The Microsoft Purview Information Protection client has [multiple components bundled up into a single downloadable package](/purview/information-protection-client).

 The Microsoft Purview Information Protection client is available for preview starting April 11, 2024 on the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53018).
 The client includes the Information Protection Scanner, PowerShell, File Labeler (previously AIP Classify & Protect) and Viewer with a 3.X minimum client version.
-Upgrades from AIP UL 2.X client versions require manual uninstall before install of the Microsoft Purview Information Protection labeling client.
-Client upgrades through Windows Update on machines with AIP UL 2.X client versions installed will fail.

 The lifecycle of each generally available (GA) version of the Microsoft Purview Information Protection labeling client are 1 year after release.